 Rule 6(e) currently provides that "disclosure of matters occurring before the grand jury other than its deliberations and the vote of any juror may be made to the attorneys for the government for use in the performance of their duties."
-Rule 54(c) defines attorneys for the government to mean "the Attorney General, an authorized assistant to the Attorney General, a United States attorney, and an authorized assistant of the United States attorney, and when applicable to cases arising under the laws of Guam, means the Attorney General of Guam..."
-The Supreme Court proposal would change Rule 6(e)
+Rule 54(e) defines attorneys for the government to mean "the Attorney General, an authorized assistant to the Attorney General, a United States attorney, and an authorized assistant of the United States attorney, and when applicable to cases arising under the laws of Guam, means the Attorney General of Guam...."

-The Supreme Court proposal would change Rule 6(e) by adding the following new language: For purposes of this subdivision, "attorneys for the
+The Supreme Court proposal would change Rule 6(e) by adding the following new language: